 Step Three – Pour the liquid ingredients on top of the roast (beef stock, Worcestershire sauce, and red wine vinegar).
 Also, add about half of the seasonings.

-Step Four – Place potatoes and cut carrots on top, followed by the remainder of the dried seasoning.
+Step Four – Place potatoes and cut carrots on top, followed by the remainder of the dried seasoning and garlic.

 Step Five – Cook on low for 9-10 hours or until the venison roast and vegetables are tender.

 Step Six – Pour sauce into a saucepan and add cornstarch to create a gravy.

 Step Seven – In the meantime, remove meat and shred it from the bone.